MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Random.md

 ### Example 11: Roll fair dice

 This example rolls a fair die 1200 times and counts the outcomes.
-The first command, `For-EachObject` repeats the call to `Get-Random` from the piped in numbers (1-6).
+The first command, `ForEach-Object` repeats the call to `Get-Random` from the piped in numbers (1-6).
 The results are grouped by their value with `Group-Object` and formatted as a table with `Select-Object`.